The History of Length Measurements

 Egyptian Precision

-Illustration of the royal cubit with pyramids, showcasing ancient Egyptian measurement tools.
+illustration of the royal cubit pyramids, showcasing ancient Egyptian measurement tools.

 The ancient Egyptians took measurement to new heights with their royal cubit.
 This unit, based on the length from the Pharaoh’s elbow to the tip of his middle finger, became the standard for construction and commerce.